 One of the key challenges that we (Global Integration) have found in managing matrix, virtual and global teams and organizations is finding the right balance of trust and control.

 We see trust and control as two sides of a balance: the more I trust you, the less I need to control you; the more I control you the more I undermine trust.

 In matrix, virtual and global working, there are many factors that subtly undermine trust.
-We work with colleagues across barriers of distance, cultures, time zones and working through technology in complex organisation structures:
+We work with colleagues across barriers of distance, cultures, time zones and working through technology in complex organization structures: